untopo/work-time-tracker/README.md

 ### Can I sync data across devices?
 Not currently.
 Use JSON export/import manually.

+### Can I import a company call history CSV?
+Yes.
+The app can import CSV files when they include the same core fields used by the Call Log:
+- `Call Date`
+- `Start Time`
+- `End Time`
+- `Duration`
+- `Rate` (optional)

+Before importing, the app shows a preview so you can:
+- confirm detected rows
+- map columns manually if needed
+- assign a rate to imported calls
+- skip accidental duplicates automatically

 ### Why did my data disappear?
 Most likely browser/site storage was cleared or a private session ended.